MCatherine1994/FlappyNumbers/README.md

 7.When size value increase to 90, eat 12 fish, then value and size increase 1
 8.When size value increase to 100, then win the game ......
 More to update

+### More ideas
+Draw a  circle block with a certain color.
+Eat the same color ball to grow up.
+Group up to a certain level, color changed.